What is Pre-K?

 - Research shows that state pre-K programs have positive impacts on children’s cognitive skills, including both pre-reading and pre-math skills.

 - 123 studies across four decades of early education research found that by third grade, one-third of the achievement gap can be closed by early education.

 - Children who attended pre-K usually have a higher grade point average and are more likely to graduate high school and college.

-- Fundamental skills like eye contact, self-confidence, work efficiency, attention span, and control of temper are developed during early childhood are enriched in Pre-K.
+- Fundamental skills like eye contact, self-confidence, work efficiency, attention span, and control of temper are developed during early childhood and are enriched in Pre-K.

 - Latino children and other dual language learners greatly benefited from NC Pre-K, making gains in the program at a greater rate than other students.